Search for new physics in the final state with a single photon and large missing transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Other smaller experimental uncertainties that affect the final background estimates include the integrated luminosity, jet and $\PGg$ energy scales, \ptmiss resolution, and data-to-simulation scale factors for object identification.
 Table~\ref{tab:systematics1} presents an overview of the systematic uncertainties considered in this analysis.
 In this table, ``Shape'' indicates uncertainties that impact the shape of the distributions.
 This means that the uncertainty can vary differently among bins in a histogram.
 Uncertainties affecting only the overall normalization (``Flat'') are modeled by nuisance parameters with a log-normal prior.
 A 3 to 11\% uncertainty is applied to account for the photon identification efficiency differences between data and simulation.
 The electron misidentification rate uncertainty (5--8\%) and jet misidentification rate (1--10\%) uncertaintiy both impact the shape of the estimated background distribution.
 Beam halo effects contribute to the halo background uncertainty (2--30\%), which is treated as a shape uncertainty due to its nonuniform distribution in the detector.
+This uncertainty is obtained by varying the selection used to construct the beam-halo control sample.
 Shape uncertainties are also considered for the jet energy scale (4--20\%) and photon energy scale (5.5--20\%).
 Lepton identification scale factor uncertainties (muon 1\%, electron 2\%) are treated as flat across both W and Z transfer factors, impacting only the normalization of the estimated background.
 The integrated luminosity uncertainty is treated as a flat uncertainty, uniformly affecting all processes.
 It is estimated to be 1.2--2.5\%, partially correlated between the data-taking years~\cite{CMS:2021xjt,CMS:LUM-17-004,CMS:LUM-18-002}.
 Finally, MC and CR statistical uncertainties are treated bin-by-bin to account for statistical variations in the background estimation.

 Among the listed uncertainties, theoretical uncertainties and those arising from photon and lepton identification efficiencies have the most significant impact on the signal extraction fit.
 In the combined likelihood for the different data-taking years, systematic uncertainties are classified as either correlated or uncorrelated.
 Correlated uncertainties include jet energy scale, photon energy scale, and integrated luminosity, while uncorrelated uncertainties include factors such as photon identification and electron and jet misidentification rates, as well as theoretical uncertainties in the transfer factors.